 Scott is one of our founders and scientific advisors.
 He is a member of the Cancer Biology and Genetics Program at Memorial Sloan Kettering Cancer Center (MSKCC), where he serves as the associate director for Basic Cancer Research.
 He is also chair of the Geoffrey Beene Cancer Research Center and a Howard Hughes Medical Institute Investigator.
 Dr. Lowe’s current research is based on the premise that the path of cancer evolution dictates a tumor’s subsequent response to therapy and creates unique vulnerabilities that represent therapeutic opportunities.
 His laboratory applies mouse models, RNA interference and cancer genomics in a coordinated effort to gain a more comprehensive understanding of tumor suppressor networks and identify cancer maintenance genes that will be useful therapeutic targets relevant to specific cancer genotypes.
 His earlier research made important contributions to our understanding of the p53 tumor suppressor pathway, as well as the processes of multi-step carcinogenesis, cellular senescence, and tumor-cell drug resistance.
 Dr. Lowe’s work has been recognized by several awards, including a Sydney Kimmel Foundation Scholar Award, a Rita Allen Foundation Scholar Award, the AACR Outstanding Investigator Award, AACR-NFCR Professorship in Basic Cancer Research, Alfred G. Knudsen Award in Cancer Genetics, and the Paul Marks Prize for Cancer Research.
 He received a B.S. from the University of Wisconsin-Madison and received his Ph.D. at the Massachusetts Institute of Technology.

 Alice is one of our scientific advisors.
-She is an oncologist at the Center for Thoracic Cancers at Massachusetts General Hospital (MGH) and an associate professor of medicine at Harvard Medical School.
+She is Director of the Center for Thoracic Cancers at Massachusetts General Hospital (MGH) and Professor of Medicine at Harvard Medical School.
 In addition to caring for patients with lung cancer, Alice performs clinical and translational research.
 Her major research interests include studying anaplastic lymphoma kinase (ALK) and ROS1 rearrangements in non-small cell lung cancer.
-She is also studying how lung cancers develop resistance to targeted therapies, and her work has led to a number of novel treatment strategies to overcome resistance in the clinic, as well as several FDA approved therapies.
+She is also studying how lung cancers develop resistance to targeted therapies, and her work has led to novel treatment strategies to overcome resistance in the clinic, as well as several FDA approved therapies.
 Alice has been awarded a number of research grants, including grants from the Damon Runyon Cancer Research Foundation, the Burroughs Welcome Fund, the V Foundation for Cancer Research, Uniting Against Lung Cancer, the National Foundation for Cancer Research, and the NIH/NCI.
-She earned her M.D. at Harvard Medical School and her Ph.D. at Harvard University.
-She completed her residency at MGH and her fellowship at the Dana-Farber Cancer Institute/MGH, and her postdoctoral work at MIT’s Koch Institute.
+She earned her M.D. and Ph.D. at Harvard Medical School.
+She completed her residency at MGH, her fellowship at Dana-Farber Cancer Institute/MGH, and her postdoctoral work at MIT’s Koch Institute.